Sometimes, a mistake can be positive.

 Granted, a happy accident is always followed by a panicked pause in breathing…a hair-raising experience, for sure.
 But eventually, an unforeseen flub can reveal fresh inspiration or if lucky, an elevated level of creativity.

 Embrace a mistake.
 Because a happy accident can, in fact, make an artist…well, happy.

-EXAMPLE / The drawing above is an example of a happy accident.
+EXAMPLE / The drawing below is an example of a happy accident.
 When I started, it was meant to be a negative-space illustration of a coffee cup.
 However, when I realized I’d done nothing more than surround the shape of a cup with Sharpie ink, I became discouraged.
 But within the depths of that failure came inspiration.
 I decided to add steam with a white-ink pen, along with an outline of the cup in black pen; I also modified the cup’s pattern (on the side) to add depth.

 Those adjustments—a result of an experiment turned failure—transformed the journal page into a completed drawing that I felt was more interesting than my original vision.
 I was a happy artist indeed!